The Methodology

 Proposition

 The proposition phase transforms Foundation research into artifacts you can share with boards, investors, and teams.
-It builds progressively: executive summary, then elevator pitches, then customer quotes that capture what success looks like from each persona's perspective.
+It builds progressively: a positioning statement, then elevator pitches, then customer quotes that capture what success looks like from each persona's perspective.

 The culmination is the future press release: an Amazon Working Backwards artifact written as if the initiative already succeeded, two years from now.
 It forces clarity about what you are actually promising and to whom.
 It is designed to be shared in board meetings and leadership reviews to frame the strategic debate: is this future compelling enough to fund?